Fernand Lungren

 Fernand Lungren (1857–1932) was an American painter and illustrator.
-He was mostly known for his paintings of American South Western landscapes and scenes (in California, New Mexico, Arizona) as well as for New York and European city street scenes.
+He is mostly known for his paintings of American South Western landscapes and scenes (in California, New Mexico, Arizona) as well as for his earlier New York and European city street scenes.

 He is famous for his vibrantly colored paintings of the Southern California desert, especially in the Death Valley and Mojave Desert area, which remarkably express the immensity, colors and solitude of these landscapes.
-He also dabbled in Orientalist art, while travelling through Europe and North Africa.

 Early years

 Born in Hagerstown, Maryland, of Swedish descent, on November 13, 1857, Fernand Lungren was raised in Toledo, Ohio.
 He showed an early talent for drawing but his father induced him to pursue a professional career and in 1874 entered the University of Michigan, Ann Arbor, to study mining engineering.
 However, after meeting the painter Kenyon Cox (1856-1919), he was determined to follow a career as a visual artist.

 At the age of 19, and following a dispute with his father, Lungren was finally permitted to enrol at the Pennsylvania Academy of the Fine Arts in Philadelphia, where he studied under Thomas Eakins (1844-1916) and Robert Frederick Blum (1857–1903).
 He also studied briefly in Cincinnati and in 1882, he furthered his studies in Paris at the Académie Julian, but only remained there for brief period, abandoning formal study for direct observation of Parisian street life.
 It was during this period that he painted In The Cafe.